aedobbyn/beer-data-science/present/brewsentation.md

 (Note that this is different than the *amount* of hops poured into a beer.)

-How do hops affect ABV and IBU?
+How do hops affect bitterness?
 ========================================================
 class: small-code